twalker/mocki/readme.md

-##😌  mocki
+## 😌  mocki
-a little server of mock json files for backbone models/collections.
+an little express server of mock json files for backbone models/collections. it's meant to be mounted by an existing express app.

-mocki saves files in `mocks/` + collectionname.
+mocki serves json files in `test/fixtures/:collection`

+maybe someday mocki will grow up to be a grunt task, or accept handy options like a routes hash, or just provide actions...  or maybe remain a little simple script.

 mocki has less that 1/1000th the coolness of [nock](https://github.com/flatiron/nock), but I wanted persistence and to learn stuff.

 ---------------